-The Generating Antibiotic Incentives Now (GAIN) Act, which was enacted as part of the Food and Drug Administration Safety and Innovation Act (FDASIA) in 2012, created incentives for the development of novel antibiotic and antifungal products intended to treat serious and life-threatening infections.
-The GAIN Act amended the federal Food, Drug, and Cosmetic Act to add a designation for qualified infectious disease products (QIDPs).
+The Generating Antibiotic Incentives Now (GAIN) Act, which was enacted as part of the Food and Drug Administration Safety and Innovation Act ("FDASIA") in 2012, created incentives for the development of novel antibiotic and antifungal products intended to treat serious and life-threatening infections.
+The GAIN Act amended the federal Food, Drug, and Cosmetic Act to add a designation for QIDPs.
 A QIDP is defined as "an antibacterial or antifungal drug for human use intended to treat serious or life-threatening infections, including those caused by (1) an antibacterial or antifungal resistant pathogen, including novel or infectious pathogens, or (2) qualifying pathogens listed under" 21 C.F.R. § 317.2.
 The primary incentive for developing a QIDP is a five-year exclusivity extension for the relevant antibiotic or antifungal indications of the QIDP, but the designation also offers FDA priority review for the first application submitted for the QIDP and eligibility for fast track designation.

 FDA's fast track designation is a process designed to facilitate the development and expedite the regulatory pathway of new drugs to treat serious or life-threatening conditions and that fill a high unmet medical need.
 To be eligible for a fast track designation, the FDA must determine, based on the request of a sponsor, that a product is intended to treat a serious or life-threatening disease or condition and demonstrates the potential to address an unmet medical need by providing a therapy where none exists or a therapy that may be potentially superior to existing therapy based on efficacy or safety factors.
 Fast track designation provides opportunities for more frequent interactions with the FDA review team to expedite development and review of the product.
-The FDA may also review sections of the new drug application, or NDA for a fast track product on a rolling basis before the complete application is submitted, if the sponsor and the FDA agree on a schedule for the submission of the NDA.
+The FDA may also review sections of the new drug application ("NDA") for a fast track product on a rolling basis before the complete application is submitted, if the sponsor and the FDA agree on a schedule for the submission of the application sections and the sponsor pays any required user fees upon submission of the first section of the NDA.
 In addition, fast track designation may be withdrawn by the sponsor or rescinded by the FDA if the designation is no longer supported by data emerging from the clinical trial process.

-Ibezapolstat is a novel, first-in-class, orally-administered antibacterial compound.
+Ibezapolstat is a novel, orally-administered antibacterial compound.
 It is the first of a novel class of DNA polymerase IIIC inhibitors under development by us to treat bacterial infections.
 Ibezapolstat has been designated by the FDA as a QIDP for the treatment of patients with CDI and will be eligible to benefit from the incentives for the development of new antibiotics established under the GAIN Act.
 Ibezapolstat is being developed as a targeted, narrow spectrum oral antibiotic for the treatment of patients with CDI.
 In addition, ibezapolstat has received fast track designation from FDA.
-We successfully completed the Phase 1 clinical trial in August 2019 and have completed a Phase 2a clinical trial and advanced Ibezapolstat into a Phase 2b clinical trial.
+We successfully completed the Phase 1 clinical trial in August 2019 and have completed a Phase 2a clinical trial and expect to begin a Phase 2b clinical trial in 2021.
 The CDC has designated C. difficile as an urgent threat highlighting the need for new antibiotics to treat CDI.